clydemcqueen/orca5/orca_bridge/README.md

 The tracked points are only those points that appear in the most recent camera image.
 Since we are using Monocular mode the pose is only valid up to a scale factor.

-The SlamBridge node subscribes to `/slam_status`, listens for `RANGEFINDER` messages and does a few things:
+The MonoSlamBridge node subscribes to `/slam_status`, listens for `RANGEFINDER` messages and does a few things:
 * compute a _visual_ rangefinder reading from the cloud of tracked points
 * scale = sonar_rf / visual_rf
 * delta_pose = previous_pose.inverse * current_pose